acmdas/das_fieldstones/morefieldstones2011.md

 Despair is the absolute extreme of self-love.

-Despair is the ultimate development of a pride so great and so stiff-necked that it selects the absolute misery of damnation rather than accept happiness from the hands of God and thereby acknowledge that /[God/] is above us.&mdash;Thomas Merton (1961)
+Despair is the ultimate development of a pride so great and so stiff-necked that it selects the absolute misery of damnation rather than accept happiness from the hands of God and thereby acknowledge that God is above us.&mdash;Thomas Merton (1961)

 ## Portable Devices and PHI
 Thu, 07 Jul 2011